-- Demo of telegraph and weakening effect of a long line - Multiple batteries in series compensate for long line
+- Demo of telegraph and weakening effect of a long line - Batteries in series to compensate

 "The electro-magnetic telegraph was invented by me in Albany in 1830."

 "I think that the first actual line of telegraph using the earth as a conductor was made in the beginning of 1836.
 A wire was extended across the front campus of the College grounds from the upper story of the Library building to the Philosophical Hall on the opposite side, the ends terminating in two wells.
 Through this wire, signals were sent from time to time from my house to my laboratory."